Financial-Times/email-stethoscope/README.md

 			eventsAge
 ```

 *NOTE* : No functions are rejected, so you can safely avoid having to add a `catch` block for any functions used.
+However, as a minimum, we still recommend that you implement `unhandledRejection` or an empty `catch`, eg: `await metrics.age.orderedEvents().catch()`

 ### Loggers
 Loggers are used to log events into the database, to be retrieved later using the metrics